d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 ## [**Training**]

-Let's instantiate an encoder-decoder model by following the Transformer architecture.
+Let's instantiate an encoder--decoder model by following the Transformer architecture.
 Here we specify that
 both the Transformer encoder and the Transformer decoder